-(“In this world, Mister, woman’s voice is the sound of rustling leaves.”)
+(“In this world, Mister, a woman’s voice is the sound of rustling leaves.”)

 She speaks like wind chimes clinking against the afternoon wind, quiet and fleeting.
 Weak.
 This irritates him, to the point where he can’t hold his paintbrush steadily for his hand’s shaking too much with frustration.
 She’s undoubtedly a beauty, but holds no art value to him, fragile like a wilting rose.
 There’s no individuality he finds worthy to uncover and highlight for the world.

-But he has no choice.
+But the painter has no choice.
 He has to draw her.
 His client this time around is a wealthy man whose handshake stacattos; it was quick and firm and left quite the impression.
 That’s why they’re in an awfully spacious backyard, serenaded by water pouring from the bamboo pond spitter.
-The woman sitting meekly before him, dressed in a flowing white dress that must’ve cost a fortune—is the client’s soon-to-be wife.
+The woman sitting meekly before him, dressed in a beautiful, traditional white dress that must’ve cost a fortune—is the client’s soon-to-be wife.

 She’s young enough to pass as his client’s daughter.

 She’s probably after his money, he thinks, as he paints soft black strokes for her hair, a pathetic gold digger who only has her looks going for her.
-He exhales.
-When he pries his gaze away from the canvas to his model, he finds her looking down for what seems to be the hundredth time that afternoon.
+This, he can assume, since he doesn’t sense the air of nobility that his clients of upstanding statuses usually carry from her.
+He exhales angrily.
+When he pries his gaze away from the canvas to his model, he finds the woman looking down for what seems to be the hundredth time that afternoon.

 “I told you to raise your head,” he half-snaps.

 “I’m sorry,” she apologizes, folding her hands on her lap.
 She does raise her head after that, but refuses to meet his eyes.
 The painter scoffs.